Precoding and Scheduling for AoI Minimization in MIMO Broadcast Channels: Conclusions and discussions

 In this paper, we investigated the AoI optimization problem in MIMO broadcast channels with various numbers of users, transmitting and receiving antennas and update sizes.
-Due to the combinatorial nature of the problem and the complex AoI evolution in a dynamic system, identifying the optimal updating scheme became challenging.
+Due to the combinatorial nature of the problem and the complex AoI evolution in a dynamic system, identifying the optimal updating scheme becomes challenging.
 We considered two specific scenarios, where in the first scenario, each receiver has one antenna, and in the second scenario, it only has two users.
 We developed different updating schemes for those cases and showed their optimality through rigorous analysis.
 Although the optimal schemes seem intuitive, establishing their optimality is non-trivial.
 Toward that, we developed some novel approaches.
-We think those approaches will be useful for the AoI-optimal updating schemes in MIMO broadcast channels with other parameters.
+We think those approaches will be useful for the AoI-optimal updating schemes in noise-free MIMO broadcast channels with other parameters.
+Besides, we expect that those techniques can be extended to handle more practical noisy channels by leveraging the deterministic channel models proposed in \cite{Avestimehr:2011}.
+Due to the coupled dynamics of AoI evolution, the general AoI-tradeoff among multiple users are intractable.
+However, we expect that the approaches developed in this paper can be adopted to identify certain Pareto optimal points on the AoI of multiple users.
+We leave this as one of our future steps.